Best Things to Do In Sorrento With Kids

 gnocchi alla sorrentina| ©Giorgia

-One thing you should always keep in mind is to set up a restaurant layout and meal times for the kids.
-It's easy to get caught up in the eating disorder when you're travelling and distracted by the charms of Sorrento, but it's a priority to focus on the time and places to eat or else the children and their growth will suffer the most.
+Something you should always take into account is to plan restaurants and meal times for the children.
+It's easy to fall into unhealthy eating habits when we're travelling and distracted by the charms of Sorrento, but it's important to focus on meal times and places to eat, otherwise the children and their growth will suffer.

-If you plan your schedule well, you won't leave anything to chance and you won't be in the situation of running around the city or tourist places looking for a free table for your children, making them dizzy and bothering them even more.
+If you plan your schedule well, you won't leave anything to chance and you won't find yourself running around the city or tourist spots looking for a free table for your family, making the children dizzy and more irritable.

-You can eat healthy and tasty if you do any of the gastronomic tours of Naples and Sorrento, so I suggest you sign up for one of them with your whole family.
-Come on!
+You can eat healthily and deliciously if you take any of the food tours of Naples and Sorrento, so I suggest signing up for one with your whole family.
+Let's go!
 The Mediterranean is synonymous with freshness and good food.
-Check the opening hours of the restaurants along the tours and always have a plan B if the first option has no tables available.
+Check the opening hours of restaurants near the promenades and always have a plan B if your first choice doesn't have any tables available.

 Circolandia| ©Charles